Skip to main content

 What is a heat pump?

-Put simply, an ‘air-source’ heat pump takes heat from the air outside and uses it to warm your radiators and water.
-Most people already have one in their home as it’s the same technology that keeps the inside of your fridge cold – it just operates in reverse.
+An ‘air-source’ heat pump takes heat from the air outside and uses it to warm your radiators and water.
+Most people already have one in their home.
+It's the same technology that keeps the inside of your fridge cold - it just operates in reverse.

 Switching to low-carbon heating can make the most of Scotland’s abundant renewable energy, help the fight against climate change and protect households from unstable fossil fuel prices in the future.